Your Reliable Chiller,Chiller Unit and Chiller System Manufacturer from China

-Chilled water systems remove heat from buildings by transferring heat from the air into chilled water forced through piping, which circulates through chilled water loops, returning the heated water to the chiller, where refrigerant removes heat from the water.
+Chilled water systems from your chiller can remove heat from buildings by transferring heat from the air into chilled water forced through piping, which circulates through chilled water loops, returning the heated water to the chiller, where refrigerant removes heat from the water.

 Rarely seen in residential applications, chilled water systems are common in commercial and industrial process settings.

-Chiller water system design and operation offer specialized challenges to maintenance staff, especially as the system can weigh several hundred tons and include miles of piping and heat transfer tubing.
+Chiller design and operation offer specialized challenges to maintenance staff, especially as the system can weigh several hundred tons and include miles of piping and heat transfer tubing.

-Chilled water systems also place high demands on electrical load, and even a small problem can reduce system efficiency and increase operating costs.
+Chillers also places high demands on electrical load, and even a small problem can reduce system efficiency and increase operating costs.